garden-io/garden/docs/reference/commands.md

-    garden deploy service-a,service-b     # only deploy service-a and service-b garden deploy --force                 # force re-deploy of modules, even if they're already deployed garden deploy --watch                 # watch for changes to code garden deploy --hot-reload=my-service # deploys all services, with hot reloading enabled for my-service garden deploy --env stage             # deploy your services to an environment called stage
+    garden deploy service-a,service-b     # only deploy service-a and service-b garden deploy --force                 # force re-deploy of modules, even if they're already deployed garden deploy --watch                 # watch for changes to code garden deploy --watch --hot-reload=my-service # deploys all services, with hot reloading enabled for my-service garden deploy --env stage             # deploy your services to an environment called stage

 ##### Usage